 Introduction -contractor limited company tax (UK)

 In this guide, we look at UK contractor taxation for an independent contractor.
-When you run your own business, there’s different types of contractor taxes.
-In this guide, we’ll research what tax does a limited company pay.
-We’ll also delve into the taxes for a new ltd (UK) company.
+When you run your own company, there’s different types of business taxes.
+In this guide, we’ll research what tax does a limited company pay and consider contractor taxes.
+We’ll also research taxes for a new ltd (UK) company.
 This includes what taxes do contractors pay and how much tax do contractors pay (UK).
-When contracting, professionals need to plan for contractor limited company tax, and minimise the tax for contractors wherever possible.
+When contracting, professionals should plan for contractor limited company tax, and minimise the tax for contractors wherever possible.
 Basically, many limited company contractors ask their accountants what tax am I liable for as a ltd company?
 Indeed, if your business structure is that of a UK contracting professional with your own limited company, as opposed to being an employee or working through an umbrella company, you’ll have extra limited company tax (UK) responsibilities, and this’ll include your business taxes.

 When you’re contracting through your own company, there’s many different things to deal with daily.
 This includes any limited company tax (UK) and annual accounts responsibilities.
 If you’re an IT contractor as many are, you’ll need to stay on top of your IT contractor tax responsibilities.
 On the other hand, when working through an umbrella company, all financial and administrative duties are dealt with on your behalf.